 The Museum of Modern Love is Heather Rose’s 7th novel.
 Her novels span adult literary fiction, children’s literature, fantasy/sci-fi and crime.
 Heather’s previous novels are White Heart (1999), The Butterfly Man (2005) and The River Wife (2009).
 Heather also writes the acclaimed Tuesday McGillycuddy series for children (written under the pen-name of Angelica Banks with fellow-author Danielle Wood and published internationally).
 The series is Finding Serendipity (2013) A Week Without Tuesday (2015) and Blueberry Pancakes Forever (2016).
 Heather won the Davitt Award in 2006 and her work has been shortlisted for the Nita B Kibble Award and the Aurealis Awards, and longlisted for the IMPAC Awards.
 She is also a recipient of the international Eleanor Dark Fellowship.

 Heather was the inaugural Writer in Residence at The Museum of Old and New Art (MoNA) in Hobart 2012-13 where she did much of the research for this novel.
 In this video, Heather Rose in conversation with Sue Saxon, discusses that experience.
 Heather is currently studying Fine Arts at UTAS.

-Check out Heather Rose’s offical website and an essay she wrote titled ‘Marina Abramovic and me: how a chance encounter inspired a tale of modern love’ and the 2017 Stella Prize judges comments.
+Check out Heather Rose offical website, an essay she wrote titled ‘Marina Abramovic and me: how a chance encounter inspired a tale of modern love’ and the 2017 Stella Prize judges comments.